-If you are a nonresident or a part-year resident, you will need to go to Form 2, Schedule IV, to calculate your nonresident, part-year resident tax after capital gains credit.
+If you are a nonresident or a part-year resident, go to Form 2, Schedule IV, to calculate your nonresident, part-year resident tax after the capital gains credit.
 Enter the result of this calculation on this line.
-See the instructions for Form 2, Schedule IV on page 27.
+See the instructions for Schedule IV on page 27.